rohitsupekar/learning-active-matter-equations/README.md

 ---
 ## 2. Spectral representation [Julia]

-- If you do not have Julia 1.3 (or later), download it from: https://julialang.org/downloads/.
+- If you do not have Julia versions from 1.3 - 1.7, download it from: https://julialang.org/downloads/.
 Make sure the command `julia` works from the command line.

 - Navigate to the project folder through the command line.